ansible/community-docs/steering_committee_membership_guidelines.rst

 #.
 The Committee discusses the case internally, evaluates its severity, and possible solutions.

 #.
-If the committee concludes that the violation is not severe, it develops a proposal to the person on how the situation can be corrected and further interactions with the Community improved.
+If the Committee concludes that the violation is not severe, it develops a proposal to the person on how the situation can be corrected and further interactions with the Community improved.

 #.
 A Committee representative reaches out to the person with the proposal.